LAAOUAFIFATIHA/birds_detection/README.md

 # birds detection project
 this project design to detect birds and scare tem away form famrers crops
- # Bird Detection with Raspberry Pi and Arduino
+ # Bird Detection with Raspberry Pi

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg)

 ## Description

-This project uses a **Raspberry Pi** and **Arduino** to detect birds in real-time using a camera.
-The Raspberry Pi processes the camera feed to detect birds using a pre-trained machine learning model, and the Arduino is used to trigger actions (e.g., activating a servo motor or LED) when a bird is detected.
+This project uses a Raspberry Pi to detect birds in real-time using a camera.
+The Raspberry Pi processes the camera feed with a pre-trained machine learning model to detect birds, and it plays a sound when a bird is detected in order to protect farms.

 ## Features

-- Real-time bird detection using a camera.
+- Real-time bird detection using a Raspberry pi camera.
-- Integration with Arduino for physical actions (e.g., servo motor, LED).
+- Integration with Arduino for physical actions for primary test.
 - Lightweight and efficient for edge devices like Raspberry Pi.
 - Customizable detection threshold and actions.

 ## Hardware Requirements

 - Raspberry Pi (with camera module)
-- Arduino (e.g., Arduino Uno)
-- Servo motor or LED (for action triggering)
-- Jumper wires and breadboard
-- Power supply for both Raspberry Pi and Arduino
+- Arduino (Arduino Uno just for test you can use derectly Raspberry pi)

 ## Software Requirements

 - Python 3.x
 - OpenCV
-- TensorFlow Lite (for lightweight bird detection)
 - Arduino IDE
 - `pyserial` library for Raspberry Pi-Arduino communication
+- ultralytics for YOLO

 ## Installation